The Study of Religion at Claremont

 Claremont is synonymous with excellence in graduate religious studies.
 The programs are student-centered and characterized by personal attention and flexibility.
 Working closely with a responsive staff and engaged faculty, students have the opportunity to create, within the limits of degree requirements, a course of study and research that is best suited to their needs and interests.
 Claremont Graduate University’s broad-based humanistic training equips religion students with research capabilities, analytical methods, and writing and other communication skills that are valuable in many fields.

-The faculty in the Religion program at Claremont Graduate University enjoy a national reputation for scholarship of the highest caliber.
+The faculty in the Religion department at Claremont Graduate University enjoy a national reputation for scholarship of the highest caliber.
 Religion faculty members are widely recognized for successfully combining traditional modes of scholarship with new methodologies in the social sciences and the humanities.
 Because of the interdisciplinary nature of academic programs at CGU, students and faculty in the field of religion may also avail themselves of a broader forum of inquiry, including literature, history, cultural studies, education, economics, political science, and philosophy.
 CGU’s rigorous academic training has helped recent graduates to secure research and teaching positions in higher education as well as leadership positions in nonprofit organizations and religious groups.

 The quality of the relationships between students and professors yields collaborative research opportunities that have resulted in students presenting papers at such professional forums as the Society of Biblical Literature, the American Academy of Religion, the Southern California Women’s Studies Association, the Oxford Patristics Conferences, and the annual conference of the Whitehead Research Project.
 Faculty members play a mentoring role in the student’s graduate career and in the opening stages of the graduate’s professional life.